zenoshubh/zenoshubh/README.md

 # 💫 About Me:
 🔭 I’m currently working on MERN Stack and NextJS
-🌱 I’m currently learning Data Science
 👨‍💻 All of my projects are available at [github.com/shubh-v21](https://www.github.com/shubh-v21)
 💬 Ask me about C++, NextJS, NodeJS, React, MongoDB etc.
 📫 How to reach me : [linkedin.com/in/shubh-v21](https://www.linkedin.com/in/shubh-v21)